UVU-AI-Innovate/UTTA/src/fine_tuning/README.md

    - Evaluate outcomes using custom metrics
    - Select the best performing prompt variations

-### Optimization Process In-Depth
+## Optimization Process

-Our implementation uses DSPy's `ChainOfThoughtOptimizer`, which works as follows:
+Our implementation uses DSPy's `ChainOfThoughtOptimizer` with a systematic workflow:

 1. **Initialization Phase**:
-   - We define a teaching signature with structured inputs and outputs
+   - Define a teaching signature with structured inputs and outputs
-   - We create a ChainOfThought module using this signature
+   - Create a ChainOfThought module using this signature
-   - We prepare a dataset of exemplar question-context-response triples
+   - Prepare a dataset of exemplar question-context-response triples

 2. **Prompt Generation Phase**:
-   - The optimizer generates multiple candidate prompts for each template position
+   - Generate multiple candidate prompts for each template position
-   - These prompts emphasize different aspects of teaching (engagement, examples, explanations)
+   - Emphasize different aspects of teaching (engagement, examples, explanations)
-   - The optimizer explores prompt space methodically, not randomly
+   - Explore prompt space methodically, not randomly

 3. **Evaluation Phase**:
-   - Each candidate prompt is tested on the training examples
+   - Test each candidate prompt on the training examples
-   - The pedagogical metrics evaluate generated responses
+   - Evaluate generated responses using pedagogical metrics
-   - A weighted score determines prompt quality
+   - Calculate a weighted score to determine prompt quality

 4. **Selection and Refinement Phase**:
-   - The best performing prompts are selected for the next round
+   - Select the best performing prompts for the next round
-   - The optimizer learns from successful patterns and refines them
+   - Learn from successful patterns and refine them
-   - This process repeats for the specified number of rounds (default: 3)
+   - Repeat for the specified number of rounds (default: 3)

 5. **Compilation Phase**:
-   - The final optimal prompts are compiled into the LLM interaction template
+   - Compile the final optimal prompts into the LLM interaction template
-   - These compiled prompts encode pedagogical knowledge and teaching strategies
+   - Encode pedagogical knowledge and teaching strategies in the prompts
-   - The compiled template is saved for inference
+   - Save the compiled template for inference

-### Detailed Optimization Algorithm
+### Optimization Algorithm

-The DSPy optimizer uses a sophisticated approach to improve prompts:
+The DSPy optimizer uses a sophisticated evolutionary approach to improve prompts:

 ```
 ALGORITHM OptimizeTeachingPrompts: